southalan/CyberSecurity/README.md

 >SHA-256: 3B9842C69B10761DAF091924F5E11808A88245437B5F853A1F2BD229AA31EA0E

 3) **Threat Analysis and Alert Management:** An all around defense for WordPress using zero cost plugins (WordFence) to avoid the ever increasing automated brute force attacks.
-Also a nice internal attempt at brute force from one ex-employee.
+Also an internal attempt at brute force from one ex-employee, failing miserably.

 >SHA-256: 7A45D279ACD8948E057964A7AC37B49F97D6CE187DEAED8E43C97ABEA003B973